mkurath/Github-Editor-New-Repository/docs/class2/module4/lab1.rst

 Lab 1.4: A short tutorial on formatting github docs using the github editor
 ==================================
-This section shows basic formatting
+This section shows basic formatting.
+Note the importance of spaces and blank lines

    - underlining text with ==  makes a bold title line
    - underlining text with --  makes a bold subtitle title line